tenfinney/dao/spending-proposals/019-kevin-apr-may.md

 ## Summary

 In April 2021, I expanded my developer relations engineer role to also work on DAO operations work.
-May 2021 will expand upon the work that I've already done in April as well as new initiatives, like a Web3API Academy (see below for more details).

-## Contents
-- April 2021 Updates
-  - Progress from my original April 2021 proposal
-  - Additions to my original April 2021 proposal
-- Incomplete work to roll over to May 2021
-  - Additions to May 2021 proposal
+In May 2021, the highlights were meeting with about 6 launch partners to onboard them into building Web3APIs, signing on two new LPs (Chainstack / Enya-OMG Network), and nearing the completion of the Uniswap V2 Web3API demo.
+In between, also worked on various Operations tasks such as reviewing dev-mining files, discussing DAO migration, rebranding, onboarding Leif, etc.

 ## April 2021 Updates